sr-webcode/ScoopRecipe/readme.md

 For this javascript project we've provided a recipe API with two endpoints.
 With this API you'll need to complete the following objectives.

-- Ingredients with a matching `ingredientId` listed in the specials response should also show the special `title`, `type` and `text` under the ingredient name
 - _Bonus:_ Create a view to add and update recipes or specials.
 Image upload not required.
 Both endpoints support GET, POST and PATCH.

 This project includes a API server (json-server) for you to use.
 To install and run, use the commands below: